What Is Alcohol Detox?

 People who suffer from alcoholism often find that the first step in their road to recovery is detoxification, or detox.
-This refers to the stopping of all use of alcohol immediately and managing the symptoms of withdrawal.
-While this alone doesn’t guarantee life-long abstinence, alcohol detox can provide the first step in living cleanly when followed up with medical assistance or therapy.
+Detox is the elimination of alcohol from the body after the body has adjusted itself chemically to having alcohol regularly.
+It can be done in an outpatient or inpatient medical detox setting.
+Detox is done to help the body get through withdrawal symptoms.
+Withdrawal symptoms can vary from mild to severe depending on various factors, such as how much the individual drank, how often, and if they have any co-occurring disorders.
+While this alone doesn’t guarantee life-long abstinence, alcohol detox can provide the first step in living cleanly when accompanied by with medical assistance or therapy.

 Why Should I Avoid Alcohol Detox at Home?

 If someone has been heavily drinking for a long time and stops abruptly, they can experience withdrawal symptoms within 24 hours due to the absence of the familiar feelings of alcohol running through their system.